ShehanDev/Weather_Notification_Core/README.md

     Axios - HTTP client for fetching weather data.
     OpenWeatherMap API - Weather data provider.

-Contributing

-Feel free to contribute to this project.
-Fork the repository and create a pull request.
-License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+## Acknowledgments

     Thanks to OpenWeatherMap for providing weather data.
-    Inspiration for this project came from [mention any sources or inspirations]
+    Inspiration for this project came from assessment